kubernetes-sigs/gateway-api/geps/gep-1494/index.md

 * (Not performed during the Provisional Phase) Defining the API or configuration to be used.
 * Handling GRPCRoute (We will handle plain HTTP first)
+* Any decisions about doing Auth for non-HTTP protocols (this is a whole other problem that could significantly impact timelines)

 ## Introduction